Basit-K-A/Coursework-CP104/README.md

 # Coursework-CP104
-This repository contains all my coursework from the course at WLU: CP104, coded in Python.
+This repository contains all my coursework from the course at WLU: Introduction to Programming, coded in Python.